isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

-The following example is inefficient (because it has unnecessary allocation and deallocation), vulnerable to exception throws and returns in the "¦ part (leading to leaks), and verbose:
+The following example is inefficient (because it has unnecessary allocation and deallocation), vulnerable to exception throws and returns in the `...` part (leading to leaks), and verbose:

-    void some_function(int n)
+    void f(int n)
     {
         auto p = new Gadget{n};
         // ...